bitcoinfool/dca-across-assets/README.md

 ## Contributing

 Contributions to this project are welcome!
 Please fork the repository and submit a pull request with your suggested changes.
+Feel free to download the code and run it on your assets of choice.